 Which school do you want to support?

-Few parents, even "active" ones, understand the massive California school system accurately.
+Few people really understand the massive California school system accurately — even in "normal" times.

-Many think they do — after all, they lived through their own education — but a dose of humility is in order.
-The education system as a whole rarely changes much from one year to the next, but it has changed quite significantly since the Great Recession of 2008.
-Myths and outdated ideas have a funny way of sticking around.
+It's easy to think we understand how education works.
+After all, we lived through our own education, right?
+But a dose of humility is in order.
+The education system as a whole rarely changes much from one year to the next, but it has changed quite significantly since the Great Recession of 2008, and even more drastically since the COVID-19 pandemic of 2020.
+Even in ordinary times, myths and outdated ideas have a funny way of sticking around.

 ---|